wp-plugins/ad-inserter/readme.txt

 = How can I use PHP code for code block? =

-Enter PHP code surrounded by PHP tags.
+Enter PHP code surrounded by PHP tags and check Process PHP.
 Example:

 `<div style="width: 100%;">